 Unfortunately, if you’re a national or resident of Cuba, Iran, North Korea, Syria, Sudan, or the region of Crimea, we are unable to send you any lumens.
 Additionally, we may be unable to send lumens to winners in countries where local law makes it unlawful for residents to hold or receive cryptocurrencies.
 Please note: we currently cannot send lumens to residents of the US states of Alabama, New York, Georgia, Connecticut, New Mexico, Hawaii, Vermont, and Washington.

 Manipulation and Disqualification

-While this is a hackathon, the Stellar Development Foundation retains the right to disqualify entries and timeout participants without warning or explanation in order to maintain a fair and profitable experience for everyone.
+The Stellar Development Foundation retains the right to disqualify entries and timeout participants without warning or explanation in order to maintain a fair and profitable experience for everyone.

 Engaging in vote manipulation will cause your proposal to be disqualified.
 This includes botspam, fake/sock puppet accounts, and brigading.
 The Stellar Development Foundation has the right to withhold awards from participants who have abused these eligibility requirements.

 Please feel free to share direct entry links with your own community, but please don’t mass message strangers or attempt to "game" the system in any way.